sinamane/excel-fashion-sales-analysis/README.md

 ---

-Each dataset was cleaned individually using Excel and Power Query, before being consolidated into a single master file.
-I created a summary report for each dataset outlining:
+Each dataset was cleaned individually using **Excel and Power Query**, before being consolidated into a master file.
+I documented the process in a summary report for each dataset, highlighting:

 - The initial structure and issues in the raw data
-- The cleaning steps taken (e.g., handling missing values, formatting, renaming columns)
+- Cleaning steps (e.g., handling missing values, formatting, renaming columns)
-- Snapshots of the data before and after cleaning
+- Before-and-after snapshots of the data
-- A summary of the cleaned dataset for quick reference
+- A summarized view of the cleaned dataset for easy reference

+I also used Power Query functions to automate formatting, filter logic, and transformation rules, allowing for a more dynamic and flexible data model.

 ### CHAPTER 2: EXPLORATORY DATA ANALYSIS (EDA)

 ---

-After familiarizing myself with the data, I formulated key business questions to guide the analysis.
-The goal was to uncover trends and relationships between variables, generate insights, and provide actionable recommendations to improve sales performance across regions and product categories.
+After familiarizing myself with the data, I defined key business questions to guide the analysis.
+I then used pivot tables, charts, and summary statistics in Excel to explore:

-I explored the data by:

-- Comparing metrics like revenue, price, units sold, and discount rates
+- Revenue, price, units sold, and discount patterns
-- Analyzing performance across regions, brands, and product types
+- Performance across regions, brands, and product types
-- Interpreting patterns beyond surface-level numbers
+- Trends that pointed to actionable insights beyond surface-level stats

 The following questions shaped the analysis: